awillats/brian_delayed_gaussian/README.md

       ```
       - handled for us with `(summed)` keyword and equations being stored in synapse?

-  - [ ] !!! different delays for each synapse
+  - [x] !!! different delays for each synapse
-    - [ ] start by implementing different weights for each synapse
+    - [x] start by implementing different weights for each synapse
       - see my implementation of a weight matrix + delay matrix (single delay per connection)

-    - [ ] store per-synapse delay as synapse variable
+    - [!] store per-synapse delay as synapse variable
     - [ ] access per-synapse delay in network_op
     - may require `for .. in` to loop across
     - does this require hard-coded connections?
       - i'm currently using `v_delayed` as container for presynaptic effect
-         - does this assume each
+         - does this assume each `...`

 - [ ] multiple delays per synapse
   - is this taken care of us by multi-synapses?